maestro-server/webdocs/docs/userguide/graphs/bussiness_graphs.rst

 ------------

-After some seconds all map its create, you can see density, total conections, histograms, all clients, systems and applications linked and the graph inself.
+You can analyses density, total conections, histograms, all clients, systems and applications linked and the architecture map.

 * **Density** - The density for undirected graphs is \[d = \frac{m}{n(n-1)},\] where \(n\) is the number of nodes and \(m\) is the number of edges in \(G\).